 Moving beyond segmentation to individualization.

 We all acknowledge that every one of us has a special combination of traits, qualities, needs, desires and preferences.
-It’s a unique phenomenon not encountered anywhere else.
-This uniqueness is reflected in behavior, like a fingerprint, similar to no other.
+Our uniqueness is reflected in behavior, like a fingerprint, similar to no other.

 Ginni Rometty, the CEO of IBM, put it like this – we’re in the ‘era of you’.
 Actually, the era of ‘one’, not of the ‘many’.
 However, most organizations -irrespective of industry- still try to manage their customers through segmentation, putting them together into groups of people, with similar characteristics or general behavior.
 And so they treat all segment members in the same way, as if they were the same person.